DT021/FinalProj/README.md

 dependent variables, i.e. classes.
 To classify a set of independent variables, call .classify(x) where x is a 2D numpy array with dimensions that match those of the training data.

-The C++ implementation (KNN.h) is almost identical to the Python implementation except all x arrays are instead vectors of vectors of floats.
+The C++ implementation (KNN.cpp) is almost identical to the Python implementation except all x arrays are instead vectors of vectors of floats.
 More details can be found in the files mentioned above.